an3ssen/Convoclub-2022/Script.md

 _He means that they do not say the right things, in the right way, for the right audience.
 They leave stuff out that needs to be said, they weigh their text down with things that do not need to be said, or they write in a way that is way to hard to understand._

 This is my experience as well.
-In my work as a technical communicator I often need information that is created by subject matter experts.
+In my work as a technical communicator, I often need information that is created by subject matter experts.
 That information can be in any form.
 A technical drawing, a list, a comprehensive document.
 However, it is rarely the case that the subject matter expert (even though they think they did) has documented the answer to one of my questions, like:

 * How does this system work?
 * How does the operator perform X-Y-Z?
 * How do you install this piece of kit?

-In his book "The Sense of Style", Harvard pshycologist Stephen Pinker, regards the curse of knowledge as the single best explanation for bad writing.
+In his book "The Sense of Style", Harvard psychologist Stephen Pinker, regards the curse of knowledge as the single best explanation for bad writing.
 The curse of knowledge makes it difficult for us to understand what it is like to not understand something we know.
 Because of this, we take shortcuts, we make assumptions, we are vague, and we just leave stuff out.

 It is not that we are lazy or that we just don't care.
 We automatically assume that the person we are communicating with shares a huge collection of experiences, ideas, and vocabulary in common with us.
 And if those assumptions are correct, than communicating is very efficient.